If you’re wondering how to resign from a job, I’m going to cover everything you need to know (based on my experience as a recruiter).

 Providing adequate notice ensures the company can make a smooth transition and keeps you from burning any bridges.

 Even if you never want to return to this current employer, you never know when one of your colleagues or managers will switch to a different company that interests you in the future.
 Always avoid burning bridges with coworkers and employers when possible.

-Don’t resign or give your two weeks notice out of anger or short-term frustration in the heat of the moment.
+Don’t resign or give your two weeks’ notice out of anger or short-term frustration in the heat of the moment.

 Quitting a job should be a well-thought-out decision.
-Think about what you’re doing and your financial situation.
+Think about what you’re doing and consider your financial situation.

-To be clear – I’m all for quitting a job if it’s a bad situation or if you have a better opportunity.
+To be clear, I’m all for quitting a job if it’s a bad situation or if you have a better opportunity.

 I’ve personally quit two jobs with NOTHING lined up and it worked out fine both times.

 (One time I traveled for a month and came back to find my first job as a recruiter!
 And the next time, I quit my last job as a recruiter to go into business for myself!)